skyhoshi/uwp-csharp-connect-sample/README.md

 <a name="introduction"></a>
 ##Introduction

 This sample shows how to connect your Windows 10 Universal app to Office 365 using the Microsoft Graph API (previously called Office 365 unified API) to send an email.
-It uses the Microsoft Graph SDK and Microsoft.Graph.OAuth2 helper library to work with data returned by Microsoft Graph.
+It uses the [Microsoft Graph .NET Client Library](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to work with data returned by Microsoft Graph.
 The sample uses the v2.0 authentication endpoint, which enables users to sign in with either their personal or work or school Microsoft accounts.

 <a name="prerequisites"></a>
 ## Prerequisites ##